🎙️

 ⏱ Timeline Breakdown

-00:00Judge Mathis explains growing up in Detroit's toughest housing projects and why he became a gang member, describing the 'predator or prey' dynamic.
+00:00Judge Mathis describes growing up in Detroit's toughest housing projects and becoming a gang member due to a 'predator or prey' dynamic.

 💬 Notable Quotes